sriyogesh94/dcos-docs/1.9/usage/pods/examples.md

 |     - protocol           | array   | Protocol of port (`tcp` or `http`).                                                                        |
 |     - labels						 | object  | Metadata as key/value pairs.																																								|

-# Multi-pod with all parameters
+# Annotated multi-pod with all parameters
 The example below shows a pod, `test-pod`, with three containers, `healthtask1`, `healthtask2`, and `clienttask`.
 The pod makes uses shared volumes and the native DC/OS virtual networking solution.

 ```